 4. What to Do If You Encounter Suspicious Activity

 If you receive any suspicious emails or messages, do not respond.
-Forward them to [email protected] for verification.
+Forward them immediately to [email protected] for verification.
 If you accidentally click on a suspicious link or provide sensitive information, follow these steps:

-Report the incident to Crowdfunder immediately.
+Report the incident to Crowdfunder as soon as possible.

-Change your Crowdfunder and email passwords.
+Change your Crowdfunder and email account passwords.

-Enable Two-Factor Authentication (2FA) on your accounts
+Enable Two-Factor Authentication (2FA) on your accounts for added security.

-Monitor your bank accounts and consider setting up transaction alerts with your financial institutions to detect any unusual activity.
+Monitor your bank accounts closely and consider setting up transaction alerts with your financial institutions to detect any unusual activity.

 5. Common Online Fraud Schemes